-Let us look at the blogging scene in 2022 through general facts and figures:
+Let us look at the blogging scene for 2023 through general facts and figures:

 - It takes around 4 hours to write a blog post of 1,000 words long.
 While it may be possible to write 1k words in an hour but it is highly likely that the quality of the content will be compromised.

 - 10% of bloggers are working with influencers.